 - Although clinical trials on the use of COVID-19 vaccines during pregnancy are not advanced, the available data do not indicate any harm to pregnancy.
 The JCVI has therefore advised that women who are pregnant should be offered vaccination at the same time as non-pregnant women, based on their age and clinical risk group

-- There have been no specific safety concerns from any brand of COVID-19 vaccine in relation to pregnancy but more research is needed and there is more safety data available for the Pfizer BioNTech and Moderna vaccines, which is why these two vaccines are currently the preferred vaccines to offer to pregnant women
+- Because of wider experience with the Pfizer BioNTech and Moderna vaccines, these two vaccines are the preferred vaccines to offer to pregnant women

 - Clinicians should discuss the risks and benefits of vaccination with the woman, who should be told about the limited evidence of safety for the vaccine in pregnancy

 - Routine questioning about last menstrual period and/or pregnancy testing is not required before offering COVID-19 vaccine